monacofj/libhandy/README.md

 libhandy
 ========

-Handy tools for C programs
+Libhandy is a convenience library for C programmers.